 On the positive side, compared to its peers Merck offers a higher return on equity and higher operating margins.

-In the following section, we will dive into the company’s Moat as well as Bull and Bear cases to outline which headwind the company might face while providing insight into their strategy and growth opportunities.
+In the following section, we will dive into the company's Moat.
+As well as bull and bear cases to outline which headwind the company might face while providing insight into their strategy and growth opportunities.

 Pharmaceuticals tend to base their economic moat mostly on intellectual property (an intangible asset).
-Patent protection allows the company to reap their rewards of research and development for years to come until patents expire and their current portfolio can be challenged by biosimilars.
+Patent protection allows the company to reap the rewards of research and development for years to come until patents expire and their current portfolio can be challenged by biosimilars.

 The Bull Case